 [1] No curb cut shall exceed fifty (50) feet in length nor shall curb cuts be closer than

 twenty (20) feet to other curb cuts or closer than twenty (20) feet to an intersection of

 two (2) streets measured along the curb lines; and

 [2] Within twenty (20) feet of the intersection of the right-of-way lines of two (2) streets or railroad lines or of a street intersection with a railroad line, there shall be no fence, wall, shrubbery, sign, marquee, or other obstruction to vision permitted to protrude in the space between the heights of two and one-half (2½) feet and ten (10) feet above ground level.
-This requirement does not apply to C-3 (CBD) Central Business Districts.
+This requirement does not apply to (CBD) Central Business Districts.

 Section 4.11.
 Fences and walls.